Mud, blood, and slaughter pretty much summed up the British experience of war during much of 1916 and 17.

 In this way, curtains of fire acted as a protective screen for advancing troops and not just as a separate element of the attack that would cease the moment soldiers went into battle.

-By November 1917, the creeping barrage was made even more precise by sound ranging that could better locate enemy guns, and predicted fire meant to knock them out quickly and precisely without costly targeting and adjusting that might give away the position of British artillery in the process.
+By November 1917, the creeping barrage was made even more precise.
+Sound Ranging could be used to locate enemy guns.
+Then predicted fire could knock them out quickly and precisely without costly targeting and adjusting, that might give away the position of British artillery in the process.